The product definition process can overlook optimal solutions if existing practices or favored technologies are accepted without adequate questioning.

 Applied Imaging’s core skills are biomarker detection and image analysis.
 No off-the-shelf slide handling system was available that could manage a work shift’s worth of slides, position them on a microscope platform for imaging, and retrieve them on command at a later time.
 The lack of such a system was, in effect, a market gap.
 A key question was, “Does this project go beyond the core competence of Applied Imagining’s in-house development group?”

-After checking with various slide handling system manufacturers, Applied Imaging decided to work with Invetech (Melbourne, Australia), an IVD product development company with a track record in slide handling projects, such as automated slide stainers, cover slippers, and slide-based IVD projects.
-Invetech’s track record demonstrated a level of competence in automated slide-manipulation projects.
-Invetech’s assignment was to design a product that automates slide handling for one entire work shift and provides precision handling and high reliability for unattended operation (see Figure 5).
+After checking with various slide handling system manufacturers, Applied Imaging decided to work with Invetech, an IVD product development company with a track record in slide handling projects, such as automated slide stainers, cover slippers, and slide-based IVD projects.
+Our track record demonstrated a level of competence in automated slide-manipulation projects.
+The assignment was to design a product that automates slide handling for one entire work shift and provides precision handling and high reliability for unattended operation (see Figure 5).

 The contextual inquiry activity carried out for Applied Imaging produced many useful observations, including the following: